Elk vs. Mule Deer: What Are The Differences?

 Where most deer are browsers, elk are recognized primarily as grazers, closer to cattle.
 Still, they are known to browse for food when needed.
 Elk diets depend on the season, but native grasses, tree bark, and tree sprouts are extremely common food items.
 An adult elk can eat up to 20 lbs of food each day.

 Mule deer are generalist foragers when it comes to their dietary habits.
-Currently, 788 species of plants have been identified as common food sources that vary through the seasons.
+Currently, 788 plant species have been identified as common food sources for mule deer, varying by season.
 Most of their food comes from shrubs, trees, and forbs, but 10-20% of their diet can come from grasses, depending on the seasons.

 Elk vs Mule Deer

-Mule deer only lives in western North America and northern Mexico.
+Mule deer only live in western North America and northern Mexico.

-Elk are primarily located in two regions, Eurasia and North America.
+Elk are primarily found in two regions: Eurasia and North America.
 In North America, elk are present through most of the Rocky Mountain Range and the northwestern portion of the country.
 In Eurasia, elk can be found in Siberia, Northern China, and the Central Asian highlands.

 Mule deer can only be found in the western hemisphere.
 Northern Mexico and Baja, most of the United States to the west of the Mississippi, and the western portion of Canada are all native regions for the various subspecies of mule deer.